Skip to content

 3. Shared across stages

-If you are creating preview environments, you might not want to make copies of certain components like your database.
+If you are creating preview environments, you might not want to make copies of certain resources, like your database.
 You might want to share these across stages.
 Learn more about sharing across stages.

 Linking

-Let’s say you wanted your API from the above example to upload a file to the S3 bucket, you’d need to hardcode the name of the bucket in your API.
+Let’s say you wanted your function from the above example to upload a file to the S3 bucket, you’d need to hardcode the name of the bucket in your API.

 SST avoids this by allowing you to link resources together.